 Steps for Heeling in Plants

 The first step to heel in a plant is to prepare your plant for heeling in.
-If you are heeling in a bare root plant or tree, remove any of the packaging and soak the roots of the plant in water for 4-7 hours.
+If you are heeling in a bare root plant or tree, remove any of the packaging and soak the roots of the plant in water for four to seven hours.

 If you are heeling in plants in containers, you can either leave the plants in the container or take it out.
-If you decide to leave the plants in the containers while they are heeled in, make sure that you do not leave them in the container too long, as they can become root bound if left heeled in for too long with the container.
+If you decide to leave the plants in the containers while they are heeled in, make sure that you do not leave them in the container too long, as they can become root bound if left heeled in for too long.

 The next step in heeling in a plant is to dig a trench that is deep and wide enough to accommodate the roots of the plant.
 In the winter, if possible, dig the trench near a building foundation.
 This will add an extra layer of protection to the plant as the building will let off radiant heat.
 In the summer, dig the trench in a shady area to protect the plants that are being heeled in from the intense sun.